 Adding your user ID

-A detailed description can be found in the quick reference guide Add a user ID to your publications in DiVA.
+A detailed description can be found in the quick reference guide Manage and edit authority records.

 You cannot edit records with full text, theses and student academic papers yourself.
-Contact DiVA Helpdesk and we will assist you.
+Contact Ask the Library and we will assist you.

 Create publication lists in InfoGlue